 - Flatten cans and containers or puncture holes in bottom.

 - Completely seal cesspools and screen all vents.

 - Clean clogged roof gutters and drain flat roofs so no water stays.

-- Cover all standing receptacles, such as rain barrels in rural areas, with netting.
+- Cover all standing receptacles, such as rain barrels, with netting.

 - Empty and refill outdoor bird baths every few days.

 - Stock garden pools and ponds with small fish or aerate them.